Somali central bank governor denies U.N. charges over funds

 Somalia, under a Western-backed government that took office last year, is trying to rebuild after 20 years of war in which the nation was carved up into fiefdoms by warlords and then ruled by Islamist militants.
 Its public institutions remain feeble.

 The U.N.
-Group of Experts to the Security Council's Somalia and Eritrea sanctions committee said that of $16.9 million (11.1 million pounds) of international aid transferred by fiduciary agent PricewaterhouseCoopers (PWC) to the central bank, about $12 million could not be traced.
+Group of Experts to the Security Council's Somalia and Eritrea sanctions committee said that of $16.9 million of international aid transferred by fiduciary agent PricewaterhouseCoopers (PWC) to the central bank, about $12 million could not be traced.

 The confidential report seen by Reuters said the current bank governor, Abdusalam Omer, was "key to these irregularities".
 Omer was appointed to the post in January and the allegations include a period before that, when he acted as adviser to the Finance Ministry.